mvolkmann/blog/src/migrating-from-react-to-htmx.md

 ## Next.js Version

-All the code for the Next.js version can be found in the GitHub repository at
+All the code for the Next.js version of this app can be found in the GitHub repository at
 <a href="https://github.com/mvolkmann/nextjs-dogs-crud"
 target="_blank">nextjs-dogs-crud</a>.